bu-528-sp19/Stop-Wasting-the-Cloud/README.md

 * Examples of deployment configurations in the form of yaml files that will help users deploy our BOINC image according to their requirement.

 **What will not be delivered**:
 * BOINC will not be able to scale down according to dynamic need of primary application but rather it will get suspended

-* Due to unavailability of read-write many persistent volume (PV) on MOC we will not be storing the state of BOINC i.e. if BOINC pod gets killed it will restart the computation again rather than resuming from where it got killed.
+* Due to unavailability of read-write many persistent volume (PV) on MOC.
+We will not be storing the state of BOINC i.e. if BOINC pod gets killed it will restart the computation again rather than resuming from where it got killed.

 In nutshell, we have not optimized BOINC currently so that it utilizes all the unutilized resource but have made sure it will not affect the performance of primary application at any cost

 **Features**:
 * We aim to provide a solution that is easy to deploy and does not require separate cluster level maintenance.

 * This solution will be highly scalable and will not depend on the size of the cluster, and will work even if nodes are added and removed from the cluster.

 ### Solution Concept

 We use BOINC to utilize wasted resource.
 However, BOINC was developed to run on local machines.
 It does not perform well when deployed in a container environment.
+Please find the <a href="https://github.com/BOINC/boinc/issues/3100/">issue</a>issue raised on BOINC community
 We built a solution to extend BOINC so that it works well in a container environment and does not affect the performance of the primary application.

 <p align="center">
 <img src="https://github.com/Jhukhirtha/Stop-Wasting-the-Cloud/blob/master/swc.gif">
 </p>

-1. Build a docker image that runs BOINC inside a container, which is based on centos
+1. Built a docker image that runs BOINC inside a container, which is based on centos
 2. Deploy this docker image as a daemonset.
 We use a daemonset because it fits our use-case perfectly.
 A daemonset ensures that a copy of the image runs on each node in the cluster.
 3. Configure BOINC’s in a way that it does not hamper the performance of other application running on the node

 **How we configured BOINC :**

-* 1. Ensure BOINC respects the Cgroup:
-BOINC runs CPU benchmarking when it starts.
+* 1. EEnsure BOINC takes up task according to the Cgroup: BOINC runs CPU benchmarking when it starts and requests task from BOINC server accordingly.
 It has various fields which can be configured.
-A detailed explanation can be found in the following link. https://boinc.berkeley.edu/wiki/PreferencesXml.
+A detailed explanation can be found in the following <a href="https://boinc.berkeley.edu/wiki/PreferencesXml">link</a>

 For our MVP we configure the below fields:

-a. <max_ncpus_pct>100.000000</max_ncpus_pct>
+a. <max_ncpus_pct>70.000000</max_ncpus_pct>

 b. <vm_max_used_pct>75.000000</vm_max_used_pct>